In the modern business world, two factors drive success. One is customer service. The other is technology. CRM plays a huge role in both.

 10. Streamlines invoicing – Some CRM systems let you create quotes and send invoices using the same platform on which you fill orders.

-Which Features and Functions of CRM Tech Can Help Businesses Achieve Customer Service Goals?
+Which Parts of CRM Tech Can Help Businesses Achieve Customer Service Goals?

 For many years, CRMs were only available to enterprise-level companies that had the financial capacity to afford such expensive technology and the human resources to manage it.
 Then software developers realized that small businesses needed CRMs too.
 Thus, they created easy-to-use, cloud-based systems that work for entrepreneurs.